NREL/elm/elm/ords/ARCHITECTURE.md

 - **Secondary:** Model developers extending this functionality to other contexts.

 ### **1.3 Scope**
-Covers the backend API design, including key classes, their responsibilities, and interactions.
+Covers the OrdinanceGPT design, including key classes, their responsibilities, and interactions.

 ---